Medstead Parish Council

 The joint Neighbourhood Plan will provide an opportunity for residents to have a say in how the two commmunities are to be developed.

-For further information on the joint Neighbourhood Plan please see the separate tab on this web site or visit the East Hampshire District Council Neighbourhood Plan pages.
+For further information on the joint Neighbourhood Plan please see below or visit the East Hampshire District Council Neighbourhood Plan pages.
 The Neighbourhood Plan has a number of workstreams including employment, housing, utilities, transport, schools, medical, community facilities and environment which is led by the Wildlife Support and Conservation group.

 Prior to the Neighbourhood Plan, the Medstead Parish Plan, published in 2008, was a vehicle for the people of Medstead to present their views on what they wanted to preserve and what they wanted to change in the Parish.
 It also established a coherent Action Plan for achieving these wishes, delivery of which began in 2008 and is expected to be largely completed by 2014.

 The Parish Plan was based upon and extended the work previously undertaken to create a Village Appraisal in 2001 and a Village Design Statement in 2003.